TeoZosa/ml-system-design-pattern/Operation-patterns/Model-in-image-pattern/design_en.md

-# Model-in-image pattern
+# Model-In-Image Pattern

-## Usecase
+## Use Case

-- When you want to unify versions of service environment and prediction model.
+- Service environment and prediction model versioning unification.

 ## Architecture

-While productionizing an ml service on a cloud platform (or on containers) becomes a common practice, it is still an important consideration to manage and version machine learning model along with its server image.
-The easiest way to do so is by including the model file into the server or container image.
-In the model-in-image pattern, you build a server or container image with the model file contained in it.
-This aligns the model training and image building in one workflow.
-This also makes the image version and model version unique, this way their version alignment with each other is not lost.<br>
+In the Model-In-Image Pattern, you build a server or container image which directly contains the model file.
+This enables unified versioning and management of a particular machine learning model along with its server image which is an increasingly important consideration Given that productionizing an ML service on a cloud platform and/or containers is a common practice

+- This unifies model training and image building within a single workflow, implicitly guaranteeing model and image version alignment.

-You build your image after the model training completes.
-To deploy the prediction service, you can then pull and run the image on the production platform.<br>
+- Images are built after the model training completes.
+To deploy the prediction service, you simply pull and run the image on the production platform.

-A difficulty of the pattern is that the image building latency tends to get long and image size increase.
-Since the image building starts once the training completes, you will want to make a workflow for this to go through without any errors or recoverables.
-Also its deployment time will be long as downloading an image takes long because of the image size.
+One issue with this pattern is that the image size, and consequently, image build and download times increase proportionally with model size.

+- Since images are built immediately after training completes, you will want to make a standardized (preferably automated) workflow to preempt errors and enable rollbacks.

+- You must factor in image download times for deployments.

 ## Diagram

 ![diagram](diagram.png)

 ## Pros

-- Uniquely identify a server image with model file version.
+- Uniquely identify a model file version by the server/container image version.

 ## Cons

-- You need to define a complete pipeline of a model training and image building.
+- A model training and image building pipeline must be defined.
-- Takes longer to build image and deploy.
+- Image building and deployment latency may be problematic.

-## Needs consideration
+## Considerations

-- Pipeline definition.
+- The exact design of the standardized, ideally automated, image building/deployment pipeline.

 ## Sample

 https://github.com/shibuiwilliam/ml-system-in-actions/tree/main/chapter3_release_patterns/model_in_image_pattern